hyperledger/besu-docs/docs/public-networks/reference/api/index.md

 ### `miner_setExtraData`

-Sets a new value for the extra data field on the mining node.
+Sets a new value for the extra data field that is used when producing blocks.

 #### Parameters

+`extraData`: _string_ - Hexadecimal with a maximum 32 bytes.

 #### Returns